jackbrighton/cp-pmp-docs/add-pmp-content-to-a-program-page.md

 You can pull in PMP content to an existing Program page, or create a new Program page and set up an automatic hourly pull of content from the PMP.

-1. In the Core Publisher control panel click Configure Corepublisher
+1. In the Core Publisher control panel click Configure Corepublisher.
-2. Under Content Management click Get PMP Content
+2. Under Content Management click Get PMP Content.
-3. Assuming the API Settings are filled in, click the Queries tab
+3. Assuming the API Settings are filled in, click the Queries tab.
-4. Click the Add Query button to open a new Query form
+4. Click the Add Query button to open a new Query form.
 5. Begin filling out the form with a Query name.
 6. Use the Program dropdown to select which programs you want to pull PMP content from.
 7. Use the Creator menu to select a content source as desired.